-One half of breakbeat duo Evil Nine, Tom Beaufoy is gearing up to release his debut solo album as EVL TOM— ‘Absolute Melt’.
-It’s out in early 2024 on Out Yer Box, the alternative sister label to Jack Said What headed by Trainspotting author Irvine Welsh.
+One half of breakbeat duo Evil Nine, Tom Beaufoy, is due to release his debut solo album ‘Absolute Melt’ early next February on Out Yer Box, the sister label to Irvine Welsh’s Jack Said What label.
+The album distils a wide range Tom’s musical influences including breakbeat, soul, funk, hip-hop, hardcore, house, into a succession of beatscapes.